Testing-Game-SAD-2023/A13/T4-Module.md

 For the **Scalata** game mode, the Game entity has been extended with two additional attributes:

-- **`gameName`**: identifies which Scalata sequence the player is progressing through (e.g., "Scalata Principianti").
-This enables tracking and session recovery.
+- **`gameName`**: identifies which Scalata sequence the player is progressing through (e.g., `Scalata Principianti`).
+This enables tracking and recovery of Scalata progress if the session expires.
 This attribute remains `null` for other game modes.
 - **`currentLevel`**: tracks the player's current position within the Scalata (starting from 1).
 This value is incremented upon successful level completion.
 For non-Scalata game modes, this attribute is set to 1 by default.

 Note: The database column is named `game_name` to maintain a generic naming convention, allowing future game modes to potentially use this field for similar purposes.